Biohydrogen

-Many challenges characterize this technology, including those intrinsic to H2, such as storage and transportation of a noncondensible gas.
-Hydrogen producing organisms are poisoned by O2.
-Yields of H2 are often low.
+Besides the promising possibilities of biological hydrogen production, many challenges characterize this technology.
+First challenges include those intrinsic to H2, such as storage and transportation of an explosive noncondensible gas.
+Additionally, hydrogen producing organisms are poisoned by O2 and yields of H2 are often low.

 Biochemical principles

-The main reactions involve fermentation of sugars.
-Important reactions start with glucose, which is converted to acetic acid:
+The main reactions driving hydrogen formation involve the oxidation of substrates to obtain electrons.
+Then, these electrons are transferred to free protons to form molecular hydrogen.
+This proton reduction reaction is normally performed by an enzyme family known as hydrogenases.